- Special thanks for the inclusive curriculum for drummers. It exceeded my expectations!

 What Is A Virtual Jazz Camp?

-Maryland Summer Jazz is where love for jazz intersects with amazing coaching and direction, and most importantly, community and connection.
-It turns out that Zoom interactions and the virtual space are an excellent way to move this all forward for us.
-Artistic Director Jeff Antoniuk has developed and taught over 1,000 hours of jazz education on this platform in the past year, and is a master at creating meaningful and powerful experiences in a virtual setting.
+Maryland Winter Jazz is where love for jazz intersects with amazing coaching and direction, and most importantly, community and connection.
+It turns out that Zoom interactions and the virtual space are an excellent way to interact and play and teach jazz.
+Artistic Director Jeff Antoniuk has developed and taught over 1,500 hours of jazz education on this platform in the past few years, and is a master at creating meaningful and powerful experiences in a virtual setting.
 We aren’t “making due” here.
 We’ve created something that couldn’t exist in the real world!

-New & Exciting at Maryland Summer Jazz 2021
+New & Exciting at Maryland Winter Jazz 2022

-This year we are embracing possibilities and modalities that were never possible before in any jazz workshop, anywhere on earth.
+MWJ is all about embracing the possibilities and modalities that were never possible before in any jazz workshop, anywhere on earth.
 Here’s a quick look at a few new things you can expect.

 • Mike Stern (Guitar)